mpletz/abaqus_python_ws2022/README.md

 ### Unit 10, 2023-01-12
 * Free unit for working on projects
 * I recommend working like that: Draw model sketch: does it make sense? yes --> CAE Model, manually built: does it work and give meaningful results? yes --> Script the model

+### Unit 11, 2023-01-19
+* Another free unit for working on your projects

+### Unit 12, 2023-01-26
+* The last unit before the presentations
+* Martin K. found the Python Package [pyabaqus 2022](https://pypi.org/project/pyabaqus/) that can help you write Abaqus/Python code in your editor (code completion, docstrings, telling you if some commands are not defined).
+*